epigno/epigno-tech-blog/content/articles/en/coding-hygiene.md

 You are not paid by the line.
 On the contrary, reducing line count in a module without loss in functionality is the prerogative of a great programmer.

+The only code that has no bug is code that is not written.
+So the less code, the less bugs.

 ## Put related code close to each other

 When reading code, nothing is worse than having to jump to a completely